-Whether you are managing a contact centre or call centre, it’s crucial to be informed on key data to help achieve goals of better CX in a contact centre or better ROI in a call centre.
+Whether you are managing a contact center or call center, it’s crucial to be informed on key data to help achieve goals of better CX in a contact center or better ROI in a call center.

 One simple method for keeping track of performance is utilizing Call Dispositions.
 What are Call Dispositions?
 Call Dispositions are customizable tags related to the outcome of the inbound or outbound call which can then be summarized and viewed in a report.

 Once an agent has ended a call, either inbound or outbound, they are able to select a disposition from the list.
 They may also include notes that will also appear in later reporting.
 The list of dispositions are easily edited within the NC3 Cloud Contact Center interface by a manager or supervisor for the agents to use.

 When a disposition is set for a caller, perhaps with a note included, the next agent to speak to the caller will also see the disposition.
 This helps with giving some context on the callers’ previous interaction with sales or support and paves the way for a smoother conversation.

 What Are the Benefits of Call Dispositions?

 Now that we covered what Call Dispositions are and how they are used, we can take a look at some of the important benefits a simple feature like this provides to your contact center or call center.

 Boost ROI and Efficiencies in Call Centers